-A study conducted last year by the U.S. Citizenship and Immigration Service ("USCIS") found that as many as one-in-five H-1B applications were affected by either fraud or "technical violations," of the H-1B program.
+A study recently conducted by the U.S. Citizenship and Immigration Service (USCIS) found that as many as one in five H-1B applications were affected by either fraud or "technical violations," of the H-1B program.
 This is likely the impetus behind USCIS' increased anti-fraud enforcement efforts.

-USCIS has recently confirmed that the agency has begun conducting random, unannounced onsite inspections as part of the expansion of its Administrative Site Visit and Verification Program, launched at the beginning of this fiscal year.
-This new program involves the hiring of private contractors to send "investigators" out to conduct site visits to H-1B employers to verify if the H-1B employee is working at the employer and performing the work as outlined in the H-1B petition.
+USCIS regularly conducts random, unannounced on-site inspections as part of the expansion of its Administrative Site Visit and Verification Program.
+This program involves the hiring of private contractors to send "investigators" out to conduct site visits to H-1B employers to verify if the H-1B employee is working at the employer and performing the work as outlined in the H-1B petition.
 Such investigators come with a checklist of questions designed to confirm the identity of the employer who petitioned for the H-1B visa and the visa beneficiary and to verify that both are in compliance with the terms and conditions of the visa.